 Business-Related Hospitality and Entertainment Expenditures

-The restrictions and procedural requirements governing the manner and extent to which UTSA funding may be expended for hospitality and entertainment are outlined in this document.
+This guideline outlines the restrictions and procedural requirements governing the manner and extent to which UTSA funding may be expended for hospitality and entertainment.
 Although travel and lodging expenses are not part of this guideline, hospitality and entertainment expenses while traveling on official UTSA business are subject to reimbursement under this guideline.

-NOTE: Agency funds (Fund 9200), including funds raised by student organizations, are not subject to this guideline.
+NOTE: Fiduciary funds (Fund 9200), including funds raised by student organizations, are not subject to this guideline.

 Table of Contents